alesej/Resume-CV/README.md

 ## Work Experience

+### Software Engineer | May 2022 - Present | Kroger Technology & Digital, Remote

+• Working on a multi-disciplinary team as a Software developer utilizing TypeScript with React and Redux in the front-end, and Node.js with Azure in the back-end.

+• Have led design discussions for integrating our application with organization wide initiatives, taking ownership of our responsibilities and being the feature-lead for cross-team work.

+• Set up our Sonar environment to track code smells, bugs, and untested code.
+This brought our code quality up significantly and lead to unit test coverage upwards of 90%.

+• Reviewed and modified our build and deployment, bringing page load times from 15s to under 10s and lowering build size by about 40%.

 ### Full-Stack Developer | March 2021 – Current | Credit Suisse, Raleigh, North Carolina.

 •	Working on a multi-disciplinary team as a Full-Stack developer utilizing JavaScript and React in the front-end, and Java with Spring in the back-end.